anderkve/FYS3150/_sources/book/parallelization/introduction_to_openmp.md

 ### Linux users

 For linux users, compilation with OpenMP is easily facilitated by the compiler flag `-fopenmp`.
-Thus compilation can be as easy as
+Thus, compilation can be as easy as

 ```sh
 g++ -c *.cpp -fopenmp